quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/09_Doping/Doping.md

 $C_{b}$ are the background doping and depending on the case we can have one or two junctions as we can see from the drawing.
 Keeping the energy constant we can change the position of the junctions by varying the dose, by changing the thickness of the mask and the substrate orientation (see [[#Channelling through lattice]]).

-If we vary the energy properly we can "sweep" the gaussian to obtain a mostly constantly concentration.
+If we vary the energy properly we can "sweep" the gaussian to obtain a mostly constant concentration.

 ## Control parameters

 When planning an implantation process, there are multiple factors that have to be taken into consideration to achieve the desired results:

 - **Ion energy**: controls the depth and shape of the implant.
 Higher energies will make the dopants penetrate deeper into the substrate but will also **increase the vertical straggle**; this means that if we want to implant deeper (with a single implantation, more on that later) we will also loose accuracy.
-Increasing the energy has also the effect of damaging the crystal more (consider that the process is similar to [[#Sputtering|sputtering]]).
+Increasing the energy has also the effect of damaging the crystal more (consider that the process is similar to [[PVD#Sputtering|sputtering]]).
 - **Dose**: increasing the dose will, obviously, increase the concentration which, in turn, affects many device parameters, it's mechanical, chemical and optical properties.
 - **Ion species**: changing the type of dopant species has multiple effects.
-The most obvious one is changing the doping type (n or p), but the type of dopant affects also the profile depth and shape: some atoms (e.g. $\ce{B}$) will have a higher projected range compared to others (e.g. $\ce{As}$) at the same implantation energy.
+The most obvious one is changing the doping type (n or p), but the type of dopant affects also the profile depth and shape: some atoms (e.g. $\ce{B}$) will have a higher projected range compared to others (e.g. $\ce{As}$) at a given implantation energy.
 - **Mask**: the lithographic mask plays a very important role in implantation as we will see in more detail later.
-The main parameters of the mask that can be controlled are its **shape** and its **thickness**.
+The main parameters of the mask that can be controlled are its **shape**, its **thickness** and its **material**.
 A thicker mask will be able to protect the substrate from doping.
 - **Annealing**: changing the annealing time or technique has a major impact on the success of the process.

 ## Annealing and activation